kurdin/console-remote/README.md

 ```
 where you need to change `-c` option `YOUR-CHANNEL-NAME` to your `project-channel-name` (any string)

-You can edit `./console-remote-client/bin/config.js` and permanently change `YOUR-CHANNEL-NAME` then you can run it witout `-c` option:
+You can edit `./console-remote-client/bin/config.js` and permanently change `YOUR-CHANNEL-NAME` then you can run it without `-c` option:

 ```
 $ consolere info 'sent from command line'
 ```

-to see all available options and commands use `--help`:
+to see all available options and commands, use `--help`:
 ```
 $ consolere --help
 ```